UPPMAX/UPPMAX-documentation/docs/software/vartrix.md

 module load bioinfo-tools
 ```

-After this, search for your favorit Vartrix version, using:
+After this, search for your favorite Vartrix version, using:

 ```bash
 module spider vartrix